-- To Educate in Various Embedded Development Strategies - To Introduce Bus Communication in processors, Input/output interfacing. - To impart knowledge in Various processor scheduling algorithms. - To introduce Basics of Real time operating system and example tutorials to discuss on one realtime operating system tool
+- To introduce the Building Blocks of Embedded System - To Educate in Various Embedded Development Strategies - To Introduce Bus Communication in processors, Input/output interfacing. - To impart knowledge in Various processor scheduling algorithms. - To introduce Basics of Real time operating system and example tutorials to discuss on one realtime operating system tool d.
+It mo PRINCIPAL JEPPIAAR INSTITUTE OF TECHNOLO KUNNAM, SUNGUVARCHATRAM, SRIPERUMBUDIR, STIRDA